pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Rapid feedback is important for CI, but also in GTD.
 It must come asap, otherwise it's no longer relevant.

 A typical deployment pipeline goes through the steps of commit, acceptance, performance, UAT and then production.
 In other words, devs commit & unit tests are run.
 If pass, acceptance tests are run, then performance / other automated tests, then we involve manual testers before prod release.

-Never recreate binaries within the deployment pipeline.
-Build once and use the same binary throughout.
-Do not store these in VCS.

 Use smoke tests (also called deployment tests) to test that your app is running after deployment.